Health Sciences - Nutrition and Foods, Bachelor of Science

 - Apply knowledge of the role of environment, food and lifestyle choices to develop interventions to affect change and enhance wellness in diverse individuals and groups.

 - Create educational sessions, programs or strategies for individuals or a target population.

 - Strategically apply principles of management and systems in the provision of services to individuals and organizations.

-Take at least 78 units with Grade of "C" or better in each course:
+Take the following 83 - 84 units with a Grade of "C" or better in each course:

 - HA 240, HA 243 (6 units)

 - HS 200 (3 units)

 - NTS 325W which meets the junior-level writing requirement (3 units)